lennylv/DGCddG/README.md

  I will try my best to help you, please.
 I need an accept or reject.

  I've been tortured so much.
+I don't have much time for later things, such as finding a job and preparing for graduation.

 ############################################################################